priscilatecnologia/technicalchallenge/README.md

 ![Desired mockup](https://i.ibb.co/Brh3jXQ/mockup.png)

-**Note #1**: CSS folder has the file called site.css that contains the styles acordly with the desired mockup
+**Note**: CSS folder has the file called site.css that contains the styles acordly with the desired mockup